nathankagi/procedural-terrain/blog.md

 ![dla-perlin-heightmap](./resources/dla_perlin.png "Perlin & DLA")

+## WGPU

+Converting from bevy to wgpu.

+Using the tutorials from [learn wgpu](https://github.com/sotrh/learn-wgpu) as a baseline for this.

 ## UI

 Up until now I have used some variables for the terrain generation parameters.
 Also the terrain generation is done once when the application starts.
 I want to move these out into some ui for the user to trigger so I can play around with the variables for the terrain gen, ideally I'd have the generation process visualised while its building.